zorn-v/nextcloud-social-login/README.md

 ## Contribute

-I don't want to hear "it doesn't work for me".
+I don't want to hear "it doesn't work for me" (if it really does, not like "forget to check option").
 If something do not work with your configuration - be kind to provide something like testing server or docker image.

 ## Custom OAuth2/OIDC groups